Pacific Islands Forum: Micronesian withdrawal

 On 9 February 2021, the remaining Micronesian states – the Federated States of Micronesia, Kiribati, the Marshall Islands, and Nauru – decided to leave the Forum.
 Micronesian leaders released a statement to "collectively express their great disappointment with the Pacific Islands Forum Secretary General appointment process", with each state jointly agreeing to formally initiate the process of withdrawal from the Forum.
 Their departure reduces the Forum to 12 members, all of them in the South Pacific.
 It may take up to a year for the countries to formally leave the regional body.
 Australian Foreign Minister Marise Payne has stated that "we will continue to work very closely with the members of the Pacific Forum".

 In February 2022, it was announced that the five Micronesian countries would pause the process of their departure.
 The President of the Federated States of Micronesia, David Panuelo, said that he had been told that Henry Puna would step down as Secretary-General, and that other reforms would occur.
 The Pacific Islands Forum secretariat did not officially confirm Puna's departure, saying only that talks were ongoing.
 President Whipps of Palau said that the pause gave the Forum one last chance to do the right thing.
 In April, it was reported that the President of the Marshall Islands, David Kabua, was urging other Micronesian leaders to agree to several proposed reforms but to withdraw their demand for Puna to step down.
 In June 2022, Forum leaders reached an agreement which would see Puna remain in office, and be replaced by a Micronesian candidate when his term ended.
 The rotation of the Secretary-General between Micronesia, Melanesia and Polynesia would be made a permanent feature of the Forum, and two deputy secretary-general positions would be created for the other sub-regions.
 Kiribati did not agree to the arrangement, and on 9 July 2022 withdrew from the Forum with immediate effect.
+Kiribati rejoined the Forum on 24 February 2023 following an official apology by Forum chair Sitiveni Rabuka.